ibm-cloud-architecture/denim-compute/book/docs/design/workflow.md

 ![](images/workflow-design7.png)

 ## Mediated BACA integration
-A [side scenario](/usecase/baca-scenario-walkthrough/) of the main scenario involves integration with `Business Automation Content Analyzer (BACA)` in order to automatically detect an uploaded document representing a vehicle repair estimate provided by a repair shop.
-The document is parsed by `BACA` and the data extracted to build up an estimate data structure that includes the set of vehicle parts needed to repair the damaged vehicle.
-In the Case a `Case Activity` named `Process Repair Estimate` is configured to be triggered by the precondition of a document of class `Auto Repair Estimate` being added to the Case.
+A [side scenario](/usecase/baca-scenario-walkthrough/) of the main scenario involves integration with Business Automation Content Analyzer (BACA) in order to automatically detect an uploaded document representing a vehicle repair estimate provided by a repair shop.
+The document is parsed by BACA and the data extracted to build up an estimate data structure that includes the set of vehicle parts needed to repair the damaged vehicle.
+In the Case, a case activity named `Process Repair Estimate` is configured to be triggered by the precondition of a document of class `Auto Repair Estimate` being added to the case.
 ![](images/workflow-design8.png)

-The `Case Activity` implementation shown below involves integrating to BACA and deciding whether the resulting parsed data is a valid estimate or not.
-If valid it is then sent as a `message event` using a `publish-subscribe`paradigm for interested subscribers to react to the newly available repair estimate.
+The case activity implementation shown below involves integrating to BACA and deciding whether the resulting parsed data is a valid estimate or not.
+If valid it is then sent as a message event using a publish-subscribe paradigm for interested subscribers to react to the newly available repair estimate.
 ![](images/workflow-design9.png)

-The integration to `BACA` has to be mediated because `BACA` provides a generic interface and in the case of how you retrieve parsed data results it contains a lot of technical details that in this case the `BAW` business scenario is not interested in.
-A typical pattern for implementing a mediation between such business and technical concerns would be to use features of `API Connect (APIC)` and `Application Connect Enterprise (ACE)` from [IBM Cloud Pak for Integration](https://www.ibm.com/uk-en/cloud/cloud-pak-for-integration).
-In this scenario the team has opted to use a different approach to the mediation for two reasons :-<br>
+The integration to BACA has to be mediated because BACA provides a generic interface and the captured data contains a lot of details that our BAW business scenario is not interested in.

+A typical pattern for implementing a mediation between such business and technical concerns would be to use features of API Connect (APIC) and Application Connect Enterprise (ACE) from the [IBM Cloud Pak for Integration](https://www.ibm.com/cloud/cloud-pak-for-integration).
+In this scenario, we have opted to use a different approach to the mediation for two reasons:

- - To avoid readers having to obtain licencing for and install another IBM Cloud Pak
+ - To avoid readers having to obtain licencing for and install another IBM Cloud Pak.

- - To illustrate how to develop and deploy a `Cloud Native microservice` to `Red Hat OpenShift Container Platform` and then integrate that with components from `IBM Cloud Pak for Automation`
+ - To illustrate how to develop and deploy a cloud native micro-service to the Red Hat OpenShift Container Platform and then integrate that with components from IBM Cloud Pak for Automation.

 After the message is published the subscriber is an in-flight instance of the `Provide Estimates Per Repairer`  process.
 In that the `user task` has an `interrupting boundary message event` configured with correlation details set (such as the specific `Auto Claim` and the `Vehicle VIN`) so that the specific instance of this process can be identified and the message delivered to it.
 ![](images/workflow-design10.png)